Software Development Life Cycle

 On-time delivery is also crucial in this phase.
 The testing phase must be completed within the scheduled time to ensure the project remains on track.
 Any delays in testing can lead to delays in the following stages, like deployment and maintenance, which can impact the project’s success.

-5. Deployment, Maintenance, and Improvement
+5. Software Deployment, Maintenance, and Improvement

 Deployment, maintenance, and improvement happen when developers release the software to users and then continually update and improve it.